purbid/MARRO_Rhetorical-Role-Labeling/README.md

 ## 📬 Note

-For **full dataset**, please visit: https://tinyurl.com/MARRO-Rhetorical-Role
+For **complete dataset**, please visit: https://tinyurl.com/MARRO-Rhetorical-Role
 ## 📄 Citation

 If you use this dataset in your research, please cite our paper: